isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQueryTableSearchUI.rst

 **More Filters**

-For users already familiar with the BigQuery tables (including dataset ID, table ID, table description, or a particular field name), you can use "show more filters" button to display filters allow users to search by dataset ID, table ID, table description or a field name of interest.
+For users already familiar with the BigQuery tables (including dataset ID, table ID, table description, or a particular field name), the "Show More Filters" button can be used to display filters to search by dataset ID, table ID, table description or a field name of interest.

 **Labels**

 Each table was tagged with labels relating to the source, data type, reference genome build, status, and access.
 Users can search on any of these tags on the label filter field.
-Users can find the labels search filter under the "More Filters" option.
+Users can find the labels search filter under the "Show More Filters" option.